-• Have an interest in working with a group of children toward learning the sport of soccer, building camaraderie and team spirit, and having fun.
+- Have an interest in working with a group of children to further learning the sport of soccer, building camaraderie and team spirit, and to have fun.

-• Have a telephone number available to the DSL office and the team’s members.
+- Have and maintain an accurate, current telephone number and email address available to the DSL office and the team’s members.

 DSL Coach’s Code of Conduct

-4. Coaches will refrain from the use of alcohol, tobacco, vaping and profanity around children.
+- Coaches will refrain from the use of alcohol, tobacco or vaping devices in the presence of parents or participants.

-5. Coaches will provide players with an atmosphere that develops an appreciation of the game of soccer; which emphasizes the value of sportsmanship, effort, and the fun of the game; and which keeps winning and losing in proper perspective.
+- Coaches will provide players with an atmosphere that develops an appreciation of the game of soccer; emphasizes the value of sportsmanship, effort, and the fun of the game; and keeps winning and losing in proper perspective.

-7. Only players rostered to your team may participate in scheduled games.
-No guest, unregistered or select (carded) players permitted.
-Penalty includes forfeiture of all games and coach dismissed from league.
+- Only players rostered to your team may participate in scheduled games.
+No guest, unregistered or select (carded) players are permitted.
+The potential penalty for using such a player includes forfeiture of all games and coach dismissal from the league.

-8. The roster is not for public disclosure by either direct duplication or via posting on a website.
+- The roster is not for public disclosure by either direct duplication or via posting on a website.
+Rosters may not be shared with other soccer organizations.

-The DSL Board of Directors will address violations of this Code of Conduct.
+The DSL Board of Trustees will address violations of this Code of Conduct.
 Consequences range from a warning to the loss of coaching privileges.

 USSF regulations require that each player must play at least one-half of each game in recreation leagues except for reasons of injury, illness, or discipline.